codekatana/emacs-config/README.md

 # emacs-config
-This is my dot-emacs file which I using currently.
+This is my dot-emacs file which I am using currently.
+Feel free to clone and share your feedback.